aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-ranges/_index.md

 {{% /alert %}}

 If you have worked with Microsoft Word Automation, you probably know that one of the main tools to examine and modify document content is the **Range** object. **Range** is like a "window" into the document content and formatting.

 Aspose.Words also has the [Range](https://reference.aspose.com/words/net/aspose.words/range/) class and it is designed to look and act similarly to **Range** in Microsoft Word.
 Although **Range** cannot cover an arbitrary portion of a document and does not have a **Start** and **End**, you can access the range covered by any document node including the [Document](https://reference.aspose.com/words/net/aspose.words/document/) itself.
 In other words, each node has its own range.
 The **Range** object allows you to access and modify text, bookmarks and form fields within the range.

-## Retrieving Plain Text
+## Retrieve Plain Text

-Use the Range.Text property to retrieve plain, unformatted text of the range.
-Below example shows how to get a plain, unformatted text of a range.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).
+Use the [Text](https://reference.aspose.com/words/net/aspose.words/range/text/) property to retrieve plain, unformatted text of the range.

+The following code example shows how to get a plain, unformatted text of a range:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Ranges-RangesGetText-RangesGetText.cs" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](ttps://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

+{{% /alert %}}

-## Deleting Text
+## Delete Text

-Range allows the deletion of all characters of the range by calling Range.Delete.
-Below example shows how to delete all characters of a range.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).
+Range allows the deletion of all characters of the range by calling [Delete](https://reference.aspose.com/words/net/aspose.words/range/delete/).

+The following code example shows how to delete all characters of a range:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Ranges-RangesDeleteText-RangesDeleteText.cs" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](ttps://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

+{{% /alert %}}